Foods That Fight Depression: Add These 12 Things To Your Diet

 Identifying a few items rich in each nutrient category might help you to plan out your meals more effectively for fighting depression and anxiety.

-Essential nutrients you can get from food
+Essential nutrients you can get from food including omega-3 fatty acids

 Omega-3 fatty acids are most commonly found in fish.
 Fish high in this nutrient include mackerel, salmon, sardines, and cod liver oil.
 This nutrient can also be found in walnuts and kidney beans as well as flaxseed, chia seeds, and hemp seeds.
 Seaweed and algae are other options, though less common.
 With such variety, getting enough omega-3 fatty acids in your diet shouldn’t be too difficult.
 If you find it hard to consume these foods, fish oil can be purchased in pill form.

 The human body doesn’t produce vitamin A, so it’s essential to consume the nutrient in your regular diet.
-Various foods can be eaten to get the proper amount of vitamin A to effectively assist in fighting depression.
+Certain foods can be eaten to get the proper amount of vitamin A to effectively assist in fighting depression.
 Egg yolks and milk are common foods that contain this nutrient, for example.
 Fruit and vegetable options include a variety of squashes, spinach, carrots, sweet potatoes, mangoes, and papayas.
 While these foods are essential for vitamin A consumption, overcooking them can decrease their nutritional value.
 Ensure proper cooking to gain the most from these foods.

-Vitamin B6 food choices
+Vitamin B6

 Vitamin B6 is present in many foods but is far more potent in some foods than others.
 For example, chickpeas and beef liver have more than double the amount of vitamin B6 than turkey or boiled potatoes.
 However, each of these food items are a rich source of the nutrient.
 Those looking to increase their B6 intake can also eat tuna, salmon, or chicken breast.
 Non-meat or fish options include bananas, onions, cottage cheese, rice, sunflower seeds, and raisins.
 Vitamin B6 can also be found in a supplement form at your local pharmacy or grocery store.